rmmack/portfolio/README.md

 ## Description

-_The purpose of this project is to create a single source of information that outlines all programming projects.
-This project includes some of my hobbies and interests to give the viewer a digital understanding of my myself beyond the keyboard.
+_The purpose of this project is to create a single source of information that outlines all programming projects living on GitHub.
+This project includes some of my hobbies and interests to give the viewer a digital understanding of myself beyond the keyboard.
 It will forever be a work in progress, such is life._

 ## Setup/Installation Requirements